mozillascience/fellows-class-2016/teon/journal.md

 - First lab meeting with Poldrack Lab

 ## Nov 10, 2016
-- Attended the NeuroTechSF hack night Discussed some project collaborations Proposed a plan to work on a real-time P300 detector using CloudBrain and expfactory
+- Attended the NeuroTechSF hack night Discussed some project collaborations.
+Proposed a plan to work on a real-time P300 detector using CloudBrain and expfactory
 - Talked to GreentekSensor about a getting a custom gel-based cap compatiable with the OpenBCI

 ## Nov 11, 2016